|

 Wind power - Wikipedia

-Wind power is considered a sustainable, renewable energy source, and has a much smaller impact on the environment compared to burning fossil fuels.
+Wind power is a sustainable, renewable energy source, and has a much smaller impact on the environment than burning fossil fuels.
 Wind power is variable, so it needs energy storage or other dispatchable generation energy sources to attain a reliable supply of electricity.

 Wind power | Description, Renewable Energy, Uses, Disadvantages ...